stackoverprof/next-blog-prismic-starter/README.md

 # Next (Basic) Starter
-## The approach to make a fully customizable web-app from a CMS
+### The template for a quick and intuitive workflow with Next.js and tailwindcss

 **Technologies:**